 by Isabel Millán

-About Isabel Millán
+about Isabel Millán

 Isabel Millán is Assistant Professor in the Department of Women’s, Gender, and Sexuality Studies at the University of Oregon.
 Recent publications include “Contested Children’s Literature: Que(e)ries into Chicana and Central American Autofantasías” in Signs: Journal of Women in Culture and Society and “Engineering Afro-Latina and Mexican Immigrant Heroines: Biopolitics in Borderlands Speculative Literature and Film” in Aztlán: A Journal of Chicano Studies.
 Millán has also published chapters in Graphic Borders: Latino Comic Books Past, Present, and Future and The Routledge Companion to Latina/o Popular Culture.